microsoft/atlas-design/site/src/components/checkbox.md

 ### Validation states

-`is-invalid` helps with visual reflection of invalid validation state.
+We can use `.is-invalid` to reflect an invalid validation state.
+Note that the state should also be display to the user in another way, since by itself color is not enough.

 | State   | Class                   |                                                                                                                                                                                                                       |
 | ------- | ----------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |